 Overall, we’re coming out stronger.
 To wrap up the year and move forward on our mission, we first look back at the 2021 milestones.

 We are just one piece of the puzzle when it comes to giving lung cancer patients a fighting chance.
 Therefore, we joined forces with more partners who share our ambition.

 The Netherlands Cancer Institute, one of the world’s top 10 comprehensive cancer centres, adopted Veye Lung Nodules in their cancer clinic.
-Laurens Topff, radiologist, spoke to Smarthealth (interview in Dutch) about his experience with Veye and our collaboration developing new AI oncology solutions.
+Laurens Topff, radiologist, spoke to Smarthealth (interview in Dutch) about his experience with Veye and our collaboration in developing new AI oncology solutions.